MarcoPolo/flowToTs/README.md

 # Usage

+I recommend running these with a --dry flag first to see if your code will cause any errors during transformation.

 `npm run transformFlowToTSX -- PATH`

-Will convert all .js files into .tsx files in a given `PATH`.
+(recommended) Will convert all .js files into .tsx files in a given `PATH`.

 `npm run transformFlowToTS -- PATH`